jakejs/jake/README.md

 ### Running shell-commands: `jake.exec` and `jake.createExec`

 Jake also provides a more general utility function for running a sequence of shell-commands.

+#### `jake.exec`

 The `jake.exec` command takes an array of shell-command strings, and a final callback to run after completing them.
 Here's an example from Jake's Jakefile, that runs the tests:

 ```javascript
 desc('Runs the Jake tests.');